-24As a robustness check, we extend the run period to the end of March 2023 and show that the coefficients on the offshore asset-backed and algorithmic categories are comparable to those in Table 4.
-The coefficient on crypto-collateralized stablecoins is positive but not significant at the 10 percent level, indicating that the effect of the run on crypto-collateralized stablecoins was strong only in the short run.
+&lt;sup>25As a robustness check, we extend the run period to the end of March 2023 and show that the coefficients on the offshore asset-backed and algorithmic categories are comparable to those in Table 3.
+The coefficient on crypto-collateralized stablecoins is positive but no longer significant even at the 10 percent level, indicating that the effect of the run on crypto-collateralized stablecoins was short-lived.